 Best 0% balance transfer credit card

-• Why we like it: This card offers a long interest-free period and all that get accepted will get the full 26 months.
-If you want a fee-free option, the Natwest Balance Transfer credit card is a good choice though with a shorter interest-free period of 13 months.
+- Why we like it: This card offers a long interest-free period.
+If you want a fee-free option, the Natwest Balance Transfer credit card is a good choice though with a shorter interest-free period of 12 months.

-For other balance transfer options, see our article 'Best 0% balance transfer credit cards'
+Read more on the Barclaycard website.
+For other balance transfer options, see our article 'Best 0% balance transfer credit cards'.

 Best money-transfer credit card

-• Best for: Those looking for the longest interest-free period with a low fee and reasonable APR
+- Best for: Those looking for the longest guaranteed interest-free period with a reasonable fee and APR

 For more details on money transfer cards and alternative options, read our article 'A complete guide to the best money transfer credit cards'